Cypress Forest Public Utility District (PUD) issues: flooding, Raveneaux, parks

 HCFCD’s surprise purchase of land with the Raveneaux clubhouse and the horrifying detention basin proposal

 HCFCD surprised us by buying the 27.63 acres of land owned directly by the Raveneaux Country Club.
+That land includes the clubhouse, tennis courts, parking lots, and maintenance sheds.
 The county indicated it wanted to buy more land from the PUD, including the acreage leased by Raveneaux.
 Some of that leased land is used in the current golf course, and some of it is not, providing an extension of the “manicured” Cypress Forest Park that is more natural with more diverse vegetation and wildlife.
+HCFCD would create a large detention basin on the property it ultimately acquires.

 Probably in response to community concerns, HCFCD proposed a detention basin somewhat scaled back from the basin proposed in the Baker Report.
 Verbal assurances were given that detention basins would be set back 300 feet from Cypresswood, so they could be hidden by trees and better preserve the character of the neighborhood (if someone planted trees)